 You are advised not to drive to SNEC on the day of your appointment – the tests you need may affect your vision, i.e., your vision may be blurred for a few hours.
 Please arrange for someone to accompany you or pick you up after your consultation.

-The waiting time of your visit may take longer than expected at times, depending on the complexity of the conditions seen in the clinic on the day.
+The waiting time of your visit may also take longer than expected at times, depending on the complexity of the conditions seen in the clinic on the day.

 Long consultation waiting times may also occur when doctors are called to attend to emergencies in the operating theatres or wards, or if consultations of patients ahead of you take longer due to complications.